Rexter9/Weather_App/README.md

 # Weather_App
-A basic weather app using html , CS
+A basic weather app using html , CSS and Javascript